-- Borough Green Primary will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2021 as appropriate - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: Policies - including Child Friendly Policies - The policy forms part of our school development plan and will be reviewed annually by the Governing Body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Headteacher will ensure regular reporting on safeguarding activity and systems to the Governing Body.
-The Governing Body will not receive details of individual learner situations or identifying features of families as part of their oversight responsibility.
+- Halfway Houses Primary will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2021 as appropriate.
+(Staff Room). - Parents/carers can obtain a copy of the Halfway Houses Primary Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the school website: www.halfwayhouses.kent.sch.uk - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems.

+The Designated Safeguarding Lead and head of school will ensure regular reporting on safeguarding activity and systems to the governing body.
+The governing body will not receive details of individual learner situations or identifying features of families as part of their oversight responsibility.